bmtwl/SoftDataDiode/README.md

 The data itself is encrypted with AES-256-GCM prior to being transmitted with a simple pre-shared key.

 >[!IMPORTANT]
 >This system differs from a pure hardware Data Diode in that all parts of the system are implemented in software in order to achieve the same goal at zero cost.
 This means that there is no physical "air gap" like a true unidirectional diode/opto-isolator would provide.
 Hardware Data Diodes are expensive for a reason!
 The tradeoff is that the savings come with a need to vet the configuration in order to guarantee correctness.
-A defence-in-depth approach is discussed below in the "Security Considerations" and "Hardening" sections.
+A defence-in-depth approach is discussed below in the [Security Considerations](#security-considerations) and [Hardening](#hardening) sections.
+>The security model relies on:
+>- Application-level unidirectionality (sender never binds to listening ports)
+>- Network-level blocking (firewall rules and ACLs prevent return traffic)
+>- Infrastructure-level detection (logging and alerting on suspicious attempts)

 ## Architecture